Doing theology in dangerous times focus of Loyola Institute public lecture

-Can Christian theology can help us to understand the world of today?
+Can Christian theology help us to understand the world of today?
 This was the question explored in the first instalment of the Loyola Institute’s Spring lecture series held on Wednesday, January 31, 2018.

 Focusing on the challenges of political chaos, financial instability, environmental crisis, and the massive demographic upheaval of migrants and refugees, Dr Michael Kirwan SJ, Adjunct Associate Professor, Loyola Institute, explored our ‘apocalyptic’ crisis, drawing on an important religious thinker, René Girard (1923-2015).